Updated June 8, 2020

 #2 Demodectic Mange

-This is most common in puppies, although it can develop in older pugs.
+This is most common in puppies, although it’s not uncommon to see older dogs suffer from this condition.
 Demodectic Mange occurs is caused by a mite called the Demodex mite.
 It is a microscopic pest that causes pug skin irritations that can lead to fur loss.

 This condition will be prone in dogs that have a weak immune system.
 Healthier pugs usually have a strong immune system that can fight off mites.